mongoose-airlines/binge/hook-instructions.md

 ---
 <br>

-### 31.  ** -**  Write the router / controller for updating a tv show.
+### 34. Write the router / controller for updating a tv show.
 Write the API call in tvshows-api.js to handle updating a tv show by id.
-Add a handleUpdateTVShow function in App.js.
 ```js
 // routes/tvshows.js
 const router = require('express').Router();